-We inaugurated Project Arizona in late February 2017 in Phoenix, AZ.
+We inaugurated Project Arizona in January 2019 in Phoenix, AZ.

 Each intern is placed at a different organization, and gains valuable work experience and acquaintance with American work ethics

 Weekly afternoon classes at ASU, delivered by Professor Donald Critchlow, director of Center for Political Thought and Leadership (finished in the first week of May).